-Cases revolving around drugs are some of the most common in the criminal justice system.
-Amy Chapman represents individuals arrested or charged in Sonoma, Marin, Lake, Mendocino, and Napa counties for drug related offenses.
+Amy Chapman represents individuals arrested or charged in Sonoma County for drug-related offenses.
 If your case involves marijuana, methamphetamine, heroin, cocaine, crack, OxyContin, prescription drugs, ecstasy, designer drugs, or any other controlled substance, it is in your best interest to hire a lawyer who is experienced in defending drug cases.
-Amy Chapman has been advocating successfully to judges, prosecutors, and juries for over a decade.
+Amy Chapman has been advocating successfully to judges, prosecutors, and juries for two decades.

-Some of the most common drug cases in the North Bay are:
+Some of the most common drug cases in Sonoma County are:

 Illegal searches could result in a dismissal

 If the police searched you in any way, you need an attorney to determine if you were legally detained and searched.

 - Did law enforcement have a good reason to stop you in the first place?